c2n-dju/c2n-sass-e/README.md

 boussole compile
 ```

 This will create ../build/app.css and ../build/app.map.

-Note that two static links are required:
+After that, put or link app.css and app.map in a django static directory:

 ```bash
 cd ../../static/e/assets/css